 Testimonials

-Below, there are testimonials from both current members & alumni of the Investments Committee.
+Below, there are testimonials from both current members of the Investments Committee.

 Read what makes the IC special to them, and click each name to view their LinkedIn profile!